 Finally, it is important to always unlock the machine again, by calling ISession::unlockMachine().
-Otherwise, when the calling process end, the machine will receive the "aborted" state, which can lead to loss of data.
+Otherwise, when the calling process exits, the machine will be moved to the "aborted" state, which can lead to loss of data.

 So, as an example, the sequence to change a machine's memory to 1024 MB is something like this: